ASD-Blueprint/desktop.gov.au/patterns/byod.md

 The outcome will allow the end user to:

-* Access email using Outlook on their personal Mobile Device, from within the virtual desktop only
+* Access all M365 applications, from within the virtual desktop only
-* Access Teams on their personal Mobile Device, from within the virtual desktop only
+* Access all other corporate applications, from within the virtual desktop only
-* Access SharePoint Online on their personal Mobile Device, from the virtual desktop only
 * Prevent copy, paste, saving of files and printing on the Mobile Device.

-**Mobile devices** or **personal devices** in the context of this BYOD option are consumer desktop devices using MacOS or Windows, or devices provided by another government agency (cross agency working use-cases).
-They access the solution with a HTML5 browser, or through the provided Microsoft application (Azure Virtual Desktop Client).

-This option allows users to access to Office 365 applications that are hosted on a Windows Virtual Desktop, including any hybrid applications provided these are configured appropriately within the Azure environment.

-The mobile device used to access the virtual desktop is not limited to a particular platform, but a Windows base device is recommended.
-Users can choose from using a HTML5 web browser (e.g. Edge or Chrome), or the Azure Virtual Desktop client, to access the virtual desktop.

-The Virtual Desktops provides a greater level of security accessing Agency data over a MAM solution (option 1) as all the data remains within the Azure secure boundary (Azure enterprise landing zone).

-The Azure Virtual Desktop Blueprint pattern provides a recommendation on how to deploy this and some considerations to follow.
-The solution requires some architectural decisions to be made that are outside the scope of this pattern, or the AVD pattern.
-It is more difficult to implement than the MAM BYOD option, but offers a less complex implementation than other virtual desktop solutions.
+The recommendation to implement this option is to utilise the [Azure Virtual Desktop Blueprint](https://desktop.gov.au/patterns/avd.html) pattern.
+The solution requires architectural decisions to be made that are outside the scope of this pattern.
+This BYOD option is more difficult to implement than the MAM BYOD option 1, but offers a less complex implementation than other virtual desktop solutions.

 The pattern recommends the following: